Back to Blog

 Can I use my super for a house deposit?

-Yes, through the First Home Super Saver Scheme (FHSS).
-You can make voluntary contributions to your super fund (up to $15,000 per year, $50,000 total) and then withdraw them to use as a deposit.
-The tax advantage is significant — contributions are taxed at 15% in super vs your marginal rate (30–37%) outside super, saving you $10,000+ over three years.
-Read our full FHSS guide for the step-by-step process and pitfalls to avoid.
+Yes, through the First Home Super Saver Scheme.
+You make voluntary contributions (up to $15,000 a year, $50,000 total) and later withdraw them for your deposit.
+The win is tax: contributions are taxed at 15% in super versus your marginal rate (30–37%) outside it, saving most people around $10,000-plus.
+See our full FHSS guide for the steps.

 Also explore